New Mom, Depression, Perfectionism? Why CBT Works

 Thanks to false images often altered to look as natural as possible, we have this idea that 50 needs to look like 20, and 20 needs to look like it’s worth a few million.

 Thinking like this sets you up for failure even when you don’t fail.
 The harshness you treat yourself with is not going to make anything better.
-It’s just going to make you feel worse.
+It’s just going to make you feel worse or depressed.

 Not one person out there has a perfect life, not a single one.
 No matter how perfect the image or how happy and carefree things seem, it’s not.
 People don’t give the whole story on social media, so comparing what feels like your worst moments to their best is just unfair.